Entropy zero area preserving diffeomorphisms of $S^2$: The proof of Theorem .

 Choosing an infinite collection $\{\lambda_i\}$ of distinct irrationals in the rotation interval of $F|_U$ and repeating the construction we obtain an infinite collection of global fixed points for $H''$ with distinct rotation numbers for $F|_U.$ They must possess a limit point in $\Fix(H'').$

 Proposition~(3.1) of \cite{fh:morita} asserts that if there is an accumulation point of $\Fix(H'')$ then there is a homomorphism from $H''$ to $\R$.
 So $H''$ is indicable.

-We are left with addressing the special case that every $U \in \cA$ has trivial $\rho(U).$ Note that when $\rho(U)$ is trivial, by Proposition~(\ref{prop: +meas}) it cannot consist of the single element $0 \in \R/\Z.$ Note also that if every $\rho(U)$ is trivial then $\Fix(F)$ has precisely two components and $\cA$ contains only one element.
-This is because there is at least one $U \in \cA$ and its complement has two components, and if $\Fix(F)$ has three components, two of them must be in one component of the complement of $U$ which implies the corresponding end of $U$ is non-singular.
-Non-singular ends always imply $\rho(U)$ is non-trivial by Lemma~(\ref{lem: U rot int}).

-Moreover, the two components of $\Fix(F)$ must be single points since for an end with more than one fixed point in its frontier, the compactification of that end will be the prime end compactification and $F_c: U_c \to U_c$ will be the identity on that boundary component.
-This would imply that $\rho(U) =\{0\}$, a contradiction to the remarks above.
-It follows that there is only one $U \in \cA$ and it is the complement of the two fixed points of $F.$

-As a consequence of Theorem~(\ref{thm: rot num}) and Proposition~(\ref{prop: +meas}) we conclude that almost all points of $S^2$ have the same rotation number (with respect to the two fixed points).
-First assume that number is rational, say $p/q$ in lowest terms.
-In that case $g = F^q$ necessarily has more than $2$ components to its fixed point set (by Theorem~(\ref{thm: rot num}) again).
-We consider $H \subset Z(g)$ and the argument from the first part of this theorem can be applied.
+We are left with addressing the special case that $\Per(F)$ contains only two points.
+Since $F$ cannot have an empty fixed point set we conclude $\Per(F) = \Fix(F)$ and this set contains two points.
+If $H = Z(F)$ is the centralizer of $F$ then it has an index two subgroup $H'$ which fixes both points and hence the annulus $U = S^2 \setminus \Per(F)$ is invariant under $H'$ with each element isotopic to the identity.
+Let $f = F|_U$.
+Then $\rho_f(U)$ consists of a single point, by Theorem~\ref{thm: translation interval}.
+By Proposition~\ref{prop: +meas} (applied to iterates of $f$) it cannot consist of a single rational in $\R/\Z.$ We conclude that $\rho_f(U)$ contains a single irrational number $\lambda.$

-Finally suppose that $\rho(U)$ is a single irrational $\lambda.$ Passing to a subgroup of index $2$ if necessary we may assume that $H$ fixes the two fixed points of $F$.
-Blowing up the two points we obtain a homeomorphism (also called $F$) on an annulus.
-The restriction to the boundary component corresponding to the fixed point $x$ is conjugate to the projectivization of $DF_x$.
-It must have rotation number $\lambda$ since otherwise there would be an additional periodic point by Theorem~(\ref{thm: rot num}).
+Blowing up the two fixed points of $F$ we obtain the annular compactification homeomorphism $f_c : U_c \to U_c.$ The restriction to the boundary component corresponding to the fixed point $x$ is conjugate to the projectivization of $DF_x$.
+It must have rotation number $\lambda$ since otherwise there would be additional periodic points in $U$ by Theorem~\ref{thm: translation interval}.